Call 866 244 9982

 Fire Glass

 Before the advent of fire glass, the only choice of fire media was Lava Rock or faux logs.
-Now, don’t get me wrong, people created some pretty spectacular looking fire pits and fireplaces using one, or possibly both.
+People created some pretty spectacular looking fire pits and fireplaces using one, or possibly both.
+When fire glass came on to the market, though, we suddenly had a whole kaleidoscope of colors with which to play.

 With fire glass, we could now make a fireplace look as spectacular un-lit in the daylight, as it was when alight at night.
 The fireplace could command the room decor with brightly colored glass or subtly blend into the decor of a room with a complementary hue.